 The State Innovation Models (SIM) Initiative is a grant program for states, administered by the Center for Medicare and Medicaid Innovation (CMMI).
-The purpose of the SIM program is to achieve the Triple Aim of improving health system performance, fostering high quality care, and decreasing costs for all citizens including Medicare, Medicaid, and Children's Health Insurance Program (CHIP) recipients.
-CMMI is providing financial and technical support to states for the development and testing of State-led, multi-payer health care payment and service delivery models.
+The purpose of the SIM program is to improve health system performance, foster quality of care, and decrease costs for all citizens including Medicare, Medicaid, and Children's Health Insurance Program recipients.
+CMMI is providing financial and technical support to states for the development and testing of state-led, multi-payer health care payment and service delivery models.
 CMMI is analyzing states' ability to use policy and regulatory levers, engage a comprehensive range of stakeholders, and build on existing efforts to lead system transformation.
 The SIM initiative capitalizes on the role of states as purchasers and regulators to facilitate health care transformation.
 Noting states' tradition of leading health care innovation, the Centers for Medicare & Medicaid (CMS) hopes to avoid obstacles of previous reform models by aligning public and private efforts.

 In the first round of SIM Initiative funding, which began April 1, 2013, CMMI awarded Model Testing cooperative agreements to six states-Arkansas, Maine, Massachusetts, Minnesota, Oregon, and Vermont.
 These Round 1 Model Testing states designed and implemented statewide health care innovation plans to accelerate transformation, including testing innovative, multi-payer health care delivery system and payment models.
-The State of Vermont was awarded a \$45 million SIM grant, which began in 2013.3 Vermont's SIM grant built on an infrastructure of reforms already underway and accelerated the State's ability to design, test, and implement new reforms.
-It also provided the State with an opportunity to leverage successful initiatives such as the Blueprint for Health is a transformation engine that establishes State and local infrastructure to do both program implementation and quality improvement/practice transformation work.
+The State of Vermont was awarded a \$45 million SIM grant, which began in 2013.
+Vermont's SIM Grant built on an infrastructure of reforms already underway and accelerated our ability to design, test, and implement new reforms.
+It also provided us with an opportunity to leverage successful initiatives such as our Blueprint for Health.
+The Blueprint for Health is a transformation engine that establishes state and local infrastructure to do both program implementation and quality improvement/practice transformation work.
 It puts in place project managers and practice facilitators, which comprise a transformation network allowing for the launch of statewide initiatives.

-Vermont's SIM Testing grant began with the overarching goal of meeting the Triple Aim.
+Vermont's SIM Testing Grant began with the overarching goal of meeting the Triple Aim.
 This would be met through three primary drivers:

-- > Improving payment models by aligning financial incentives with the three aims. - > Improving care delivery models by enabling and rewarding integration and coordination. - Improving the exchange and use of health information by developing a health information system that supports improved care and measurement of value.
+- Improving payment models by aligning financial incentives with the three aims; - > Improving care delivery models by enabling and rewarding integration and coordination; and - Improving the exchange and use of health information by developing a health information system that supports improved care and measurement of value.